btrettel/plint/plint.md

     wherein the enclosure | is green,
     the button | is yellow, and
     the at least one widget | is blue.

+If a specific claim element is introduced more than once, a warning will be printed.
+For example, the following claim will produce a warning:

+    1. A device comprising:
+    a widget;
+    a widget.

+## DAV claims viewer search string

+If any warnings are printed, plint.py will display a string which can be pasted into the DAV claims viewer to highlight the terms found to have issues in the claims.

 ## Exit statuses